logzio/logz-docs/_source/logzio_collections/_prometheus-sources/otel-metrics-gke-helm.md

 **logzio-otel-k8s-metrics** allows you to ship metrics from your Kubernetes cluster to Logz.io with the OpenTelemetry collector.

 This chart is a fork of the [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) Helm chart.
+The main repository for Logz.io helm charts are [logzio-helm](https://github.com/logzio/logzio-helm).

 It is also dependent on the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/tree/master/charts/kube-state-metrics), [prometheus-node-exporter](https://github.com/helm/charts/tree/master/stable/prometheus-node-exporter) and [prometheus-pushgateway](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pushgateway) charts, which are installed by default.